scottbri/bblwrap/README.md

 ```

-In the future, after you bbl up a new environment, you should have a functional BOSH environment
+After you bbl up a new environment, you should have a functional BOSH environment
 including a jumpbox and credhub.

 ### What you should do after bbl up